SilverScript Medicare Part D

-A network pharmacy is a pharmacy that has a contract with the plan to provide your
+A network pharmacy is a pharmacy that is covered by your plan and where you can

 Preferred and Non-Preferred Pharmacies

-The SilverScript pharmacy network consists of both preferred pharmacies and non-preferred
+The SilverScript Medicare Part D pharmacy network consists of both preferred pharmacies

-to Basic plan.)
-Cost sharing for all other preferred and non-preferred
+pharmacy.
+Cost sharing for all other preferred and non-preferred drug Tiers are

-drug Tiers are the same whether you fill your prescriptions at a preferred or non-preferred
+the same whether you fill your prescriptions at a preferred or non-preferred pharmacy.

 CVS Caremark Mail Service Pharmacy